leaf-node/swirlnet.make-population/VS-NEAT.md

 ## Genomes with equal fitness

-If two genomes with equal fitness scores are undergoing crossover, one of them is selected as the fitter genome in swirlnet.
+If two genomes with equal fitness scores are undergoing crossover, one of them is treated as the fitter genome by swirlnet.
 Excess and disjoint genes are inherited from the 'fitter' parent instead of randomly inheriting disjoint and excess genes from both.

-Removing this feature greatly increased the rate at which solutions to a prior (naive) version of the XOR problem were found.
+Removing this feature decreased code complexity and increased the rate at which solutions to a prior (albeit naive) version of the XOR problem were found.
+This feature may be readded later if found to be useful.